- What makes Nicks Ice Cream different?

 Pros: Packed with peanuts and soft, chewy caramel.
 Very similar to the consistency of an actual protein bar.

-Cons: Has an artificial flavor from the sweetener used, so you wouldn’t exactly mistake it for a protein bar.
+Cons: Has an artificial flavor from the sweetener used, so you wouldn’t exactly mistake it for a candy bar.
 If you’re sensitive to that artificial flavoring, you may not like these.

 Tastes Like: A high-protein version of a Snickers Bar.

 Overall Thoughts: I happen to really love these bars!
 I reviewed the Snickers Protein Bars at one point, and I was seriously disappointed.
 These Keto Snack Bars taste like what a Snickers protein bar SHOULD be.
-While not an exact replica of a candy bar, the peanuts & caramel combination make this the closest thing to a candy bar that I’ve tried.
+While not an exact replica of a candy bar, the peanuts & caramel combination makes this one of the closest things to a candy bar that I’ve tried.

 Bonus: Nick’s Smak Bars

 Smak Bars are the new refrigerated protein bars from Nick’s.
 They’re described as “the first Swedish-style refrigerated protein bar,” but I’m still not sure what makes these Swedish-style, exactly.